codewithsaidul/ph-mongooshe-assignment-three/readme.md

 #### **post** `/api/borrow`:

-this endpoint is used to borrow a book.
+This endpoint is used to borrow a book.
 Its accepts three fields in the requested body.
 The `book`: id of the book, `quantity`: number of `copies` to borrow, and the `dueDate`: return the deadline.
 Before processing the request, the system verifies whether enough copies are available.
 If the rquested quantity is avaiable, it deducts the quantity from the total copies, Additionally, if the remaining number of copies becomes zero, the system automatically sets the book's `available` status to `false`.

 <br> </br>

 #### **get** `/api/borrow`:

-this enpoints provides an aggregatted summary to all borrowed books.
+This enpoints provides an aggregatted summary to all borrowed books.
 It uses MongoDB's aggregation pipeline to return the total quantity borrowed per book along with the book's title and isbn.

 <br> </br>